jayeshbhadange/CNProjectGroup17/README.md

     - `Go to the directory where the files are stored.

-    -  Run the command to compile *clang -O2 -target bpf -c RateLimit.c -o RateLimit.o*
+    -  Run the command to compile 'clang -O2 -target bpf -c RateLimit.c -o RateLimit.o'

-    -  Run the command *gcc -o load_program load_program.c -lbpf*
+    -  Run the command 'gcc -o load_program load_program.c -lbpf'

-    -  Load into the kernel by running the command *sudo ./load_program*
+    -  Load into the kernel by running the command 'sudo ./load_program'

-    -  Check if attached to interface by *ip link show <interface name>* (Note default interface in load_program.c is enp0s3, can be changed by modifying ifindex).
+    -  Check if attached to interface by 'ip link show <interface name>' (Note default interface in load_program.c is enp0s3, can be changed by modifying ifindex).
-    -  Send packets from another terminal and notice the result( Example run *ping google.com*) i.e. packets are dropped if the limit is crossed.
+    -  Send packets from another terminal and notice the result( Example run 'ping google.com') i.e. packets are dropped if the limit is crossed.

-    -  Offload  xdp program  from interface by running command *sudo ip link set dev <interface name> xdp off*
+    -  Offload  xdp program  from interface by running command 'sudo ip link set dev <interface name> xdp off'

 ### Firewall